oracle-livelabs/oci/oci-apm-springboot/04-deploy-apm-agent/deploy-apm-agent.md

     ```
    ![Oracle Cloud console, Cloud Shell](images/1-1-cert-manager.png " ")

-2. Then install the **[OpenTelemetry Operator](https://github.com/open-telemetry/opentelemetry-operator)** into the Kubernetes cluster.
+2. Once the command is complete, wait for 30 seconds to complete the configuration in the background.
+Then install the **[OpenTelemetry Operator](https://github.com/open-telemetry/opentelemetry-operator)** into the Kubernetes cluster by running the command below.

     ``` bash
     <copy>